↑

 Instructions

-1. Combine the devil's food cake mix, water, vegetable oil, eggs, and pudding mix in a large mixer bowl and beat on medium until well blended.
+• Combine the Devil's food cake mix, water, vegetable oil, eggs, and pudding mix in a large mixer bowl and beat on medium until well blended.

-2. For larger whoopie pies, add 18 evenly sized scoop fulls of the batter to silpat-lined baking sheets in a round shape.
-You can also pipe the circles using a large piping tip for more even results.
+• For larger Whoopie Pies, add 18 evenly sized scoop fulls of the batter to Silpat-lined baking sheets in a round shape.

-3. For smaller whoopie pies, make 36 batter circles.
+• For smaller Whoopie Pies, make 36 batter circles.

-6. Color the vanilla icing by mixing it with orange food coloring gel until well blended.
+• Color the vanilla icing by mixing it with orange food coloring gel until and mix well until the desired color is achieved.

 How to Stencil Designs onto Halloween Whoopie Pies